alexnimo/Nimo-Awesome_repo/README.md

 <li>AzureAD_Autologon_Brute - Brute force attack tool for Azure AD Autologon: https://github.com/nyxgeek/AzureAD_Autologon_Brute</li>
 <li>MicroBurst -  includes functions and scripts that support Azure Services discovery, weak configuration auditing, and post exploitation actions such as credential dumping: https://github.com/NetSPI/MicroBurst</li>
 <li>Go365 - a tool designed to perform user enumeration* and password guessing attacks on organizations that use Office365 (now/soon Microsoft365).
 Go365 uses a unique SOAP API endpoint on login.microsoftonline.com that most other tools do not use: https://github.com/optiv/Go365</li>
+<li>BlueHound - a tool that helps blue teams pinpoint the security issues that actually matter.
+By combining information about user permissions, network access and unpatched vulnerabilities, BlueHound reveals the paths attackers would take if they were inside your networkhttps://github.com/zeronetworks/BlueHound | https://zeronetworks.com/blog/bluehound-community-driven-resilience/</li>
 </ul>
 </br>